snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/api/index.md

 - **offset**: skip the first N results
 - **order**: order of returned records, `asc` or `desc`.
 Defaults to `desc`.

-Query parameter `organizationId` is required.
+Path parameter `organizationId` is required.

 ## Creating and updating Data Products